enrico-secco/Burst-The-Balloons/README.md

 # Burst-The-Balloons
-A simple JavaScript game that you burst the balloons and shows your score.
+:video_game: A simple JavaScript game that you burst the balloons 🎈 and it shows your score.
+With custom CSS and with basic functionalities to start :arrow_forward: the game, pause :x: and restart :repeat:.<br/>